Obarun/66/doc/66-boot.md

     * [scandir start](66-scandir.html) transitions into [66-scandir](66-scandir.html) which spawns the early services that are defined in *TREE* where one of those services is `scandir-log`, which is the `catch-all` logger.
 Once this service is up `boot's` command child *stage2* unblocks.

-    * The child then execs into `rc.init`
+    * The child then brings up the services of every enabled tree.

 In the unusual event that any of the above processes fail, command *boot* will try to launch a single-user login namely *sulogin* to provide the means to repair the system.

 ## Skeleton files

-Skeleton files are mandatory and must exist on your system to be able to boot and shutdown the machine properly.
+Skeleton files are mandatory and must exist on your system to be able to boot the machine properly.
 By default those files are installed at `%%skel%%`.
 Use the `-D skeleton-dir=DIR` option at compile time to change it.

 - `init` : the command *boot* binary is not meant to be called directly or be linked to the binary directory because it takes command line options.
 Therefore the `init` skeleton file is used to pass any options to command *boot*.
 By default command *boot* is launched without options.
 This file is installed at `%%bindir%%/init`.